ohioinfosec/www.ohioinfosec.org/source/_posts/2014-06-19-anniversary.markdown

 #### Bio

-By day, I'm a Principal Information Security Consultant with more years of technical and management experience than I care to admit.
-In that role, I'm a strong advocate of reasonable and appropriate security controls that support the goals of the business.
+By day, I'm the CTO & Principal Security Consultant with Jacadis, a security solutions and services provider.
 By night, I'm a husband, father, writer, filmmaker, martial artist, musician, gamer, and social media junkie.
-Trying to work my way up to superhero.
-Not there yet.

-I present regularly at information security conferences on a variety of topics, based on hands-on experience in different information security domains.
-If there's such a thing as an InfoSec Renaissance Man, I'd argue that I just might be that guy.
+My approach to infosec has two key tenets: don't be afraid to void warranties, and people shouldn't have to bypass security to get their work done.

 ### And more will be listed soon!